realpython/python-guide/docs/shipping/freezing.rst

 .. note::

     This will work for the most basic one file scripts.
-For more advanced freezing you will have to provide include and exclude paths like so
+For more advanced freezing you will have to provide include and exclude paths like so:

     .. code-block:: python